 Some of my earliest memories are of taking things apart, usually in such a way that they could not be put back together again.
 How things are put together - how they work - was a secret that I had to unravel.
 As Arthur C. Clark said, "Any sufficiently advanced technology is indistinguishable from magic."
 I wanted to learn the secret.

 That some of my work is displayed upside down is simply a reflection of my world view.
-Art - long before even the capital A Art of the Renaissance - has been driven not by creative vision but by commerce, and as such is a near perfect reflection of society.
-I had a dealer who didn't know who Claes Oldenburg is.
-This is not art but economics.
+Art - long before even the capital 'A' Art of the Renaissance - has been driven not by creative vision but by commerce and as such is a near-perfect reflection of society.
+I once showed in a gallery where the dealer didn't know who Claes Oldenburg is.

 This becomes my point of departure.
 My work contemplates the relationship between artist, medium and product – and thus the very nature of art itself.
 It is a parody of parodies, which of course makes it a tribute as well, with no small irony.